CaleyD/FrontEndGuidelines/README.md

 ## Working with the Design Team

+Designers should be considered an integral part of our development teams.
+They have great knowledge of both visual and user experience design.
+It's important to collaborate with the design team when iterating on product features.

+Mockups are great but they shouldn't be used to replace face-to-face communication.

+Do not expect (or wait for) pixel-perfect mockups.
+Question the fidelity of design mockups.
+Don't necessarily code exactly to mockups.
+Look for opportunities to leverage standard styles.

-do not expect (or wait for) pixel-perfect design do not expect the site to look the same on different browsers
+Do not expect the site to look the same on different browsers.
-    it should look consistent within any single browser though. user's should be able to accomplish everything they need to with whatever supported browser they are using. question fidelity of designs don't code exactly to mockups. look for opportunities to leverage standard styles collaborate
+    * It should look consistent within any single browser though.
+    * User's should be able to accomplish everything they need to with whatever supported browser they are using.

 ## Tools